krok-o/krok/README.md

 Once a repository is created (more on that in the [How do I use it?](#how-do-i-use-it) section) it will receive webhook for the configured events from these platforms, i.e.: push, pull, pull-request, issue comment, etc. Whatever the respective platform supports.

-### Specific commands
+### What are commands

-There is a whole section on what [commands](#commands) are.
-To tl;dr they are small, runnable scripts which perform something on the respective action.
-Like, sending a slack message, running some command, performing code generation, building a hugo blog... etc.
+They are smallish, runnable scripts which perform something on the respective action.
+Like, sending a Slack message, running an AWS build, performing code generation, building a hugo blog... etc. These commands live in containers which contains all the necessary third party libraries and components which they need in order to execute.
+For example, the Hugo builder comes with a container which has the latest version of [Hugo](https://gohugo.io/) blog installed.

+At the time of this writing there are some missing feature regarding commands.

+- [ ] Have interaction between them
+- [ ] Build a dependency tree between running commands

+Commands mostly should be independent entities from each other, but it can occur that one command's output is needed by another.
+For example, an archiver or one command builds a blog the other pushes it.
+Requires different credentials and has a nice separation of concern.

 # How do I use it?

 To set up and use krok, refer to the Krok documentation [Installation](https://krok.app/basics/installation/) section.
 There, you'll